The visions we offer our children shape the future.

 I am asking each of you to be pioneers on that New Frontier.

 John F. Kennedy, July 15, 1960

-I am, in the end, simply an interested citizen.
+I am an outsider, an interested citizen.
 Probably like you.
 Nothing more.
 Nothing less.

 For some, that will suggest no qualifications at all.

-A truth that is widely acknowledged within the space community is that the American space program is starved for funding.
+So, let’s back up and start with some context.
+A widely acknowledged truth is that the American space program is limited by funding.
 Since the moon landings, our astronauts have not sallied forth to conquer the solar system.
 We have been stuck in Low Earth Orbit barely a few hundred miles straight up.
 The reason for this mostly comes down to money.

-Imagine if Columbus had completed his first voyage of discovery having planted a flag in the New World only to find upon his return that he was grounded to the Med for the rest of his career due to budget constraints.
-No return trips.
-No follow-on colonies.
+Imagine if Columbus had completed that very first voyage of discovery having planted a flag in the New World only to find upon his return that he was grounded to the Mediterranean for the rest of his career – due to budget constraints.
+No return trips, no colonies.
 Imagine the dismay.
 That’s where we are today.